The library has a new search technique that consistently finds feasible to near-optimal solutions in a reasonable time period.

 This is perhaps best illustrated by describing the benchmark application.

-The cities for a problem are initially solved one at a time.
+The cities in the traveling salesman problems are initially solved one at a time.
 The program selects the city that has the highest average distance from other unsolved cities.
 It then calls the library to solve that city.
 The search space is then discarded, and the next city is selected.
 This is repeated until all cities have been solved.
 (The solution for any one city will cause substantial changes to previously solved cities.)

 When this is complete, a full solution to the problem has been found.
 A loop is then repeated some number of times.
 The single-city solution that adds the most unavoidable distance (planned distance minus the distance to the nearest city) to the complete solution is selected.
 The plan for that city is retracted from the solution.
 Then it is solved again with deeper search parameters.
 In the benchmarks, this improved most solutions by 5% to 20%.